 It’s important to understand that gamers have different standards and needs for a microphone than the hardcore audiophiles among us.
 So much of what we use our mics for means the sound is going to be compressed and pumped through the internet anyway, so you hit a point of diminishing returns much more quickly than if you were recording in a studio.
 Although fidelity is important, there’s a lot more to a great gaming and livestreaming microphone.
 Here are the criteria we judged our microphones by:

-Everyone’s desk and setup requirements are different, so it’s important that a mic will perform well under a handful of different scenarios.
-If a microphone sounds better than all the rest combined but only when it’s on a suspended mic stand with a shock mount, positioned precisely six inches away from your mouth, it’s a hard option to recommend.
-You need a mic that sounds great under any circumstance, and can adapt to however you need to use it so you can play your games comfortably and still sound great.
+Everyone’s desk and setup requirements are different, so a mic must perform well under a handful of different scenarios.
+If a microphone sounds better than all the rest combined but only when it’s on a suspended mic stand with a shock mount, positioned precisely six inches away from your mouth, it’s a reliable option to recommend.
+You need a mic that sounds great under any circumstance and can adapt to; however, you need to use it so you can play your games comfortably and still sound great.

 This isn’t a fashion show, but form factor is still something that matters.
 In the case of a standing mic, you’ll be staring at it every time you are sitting at your desk—and attachable mics need to make sure they aren’t too distracting.
 A mic’s form factor can also play a role in how adaptable it is, as you’ll need to make space for it.
 We used every mic in multiple settings with different PCs, keyboards, and monitors, getting a feel for how they looked and performed in each environment.
 As a streamer, your mic will also be in view for your audience, so its appearance is relevant.

 And of course, PC gamers will always try to get the best they can for less.
 It’s easy to get lost in the deep dark woods that is the world of audio, and even easier to spend a ludicrous amount of time and money getting the best possible setup.
-But we don’t need studio-ready equipment, so price is an important factor when looking at how good a certain mic is.
+But we don’t need studio-ready equipment, so the price is an essential factor when looking at how good a particular mic is.
 You can keep working your way up the food chain, finding better and better quality at a higher and higher price, so made sure to keep it in a gamer’s budget.
-Price is also key in comparing what one option can offer over another.
+Price is also vital in comparing what one option can offer over another.